tom-halpin/pe-dojo-book/content/000-preface.md

 Although in software development the power of the team and the adoption of agile processes is a proven and well documented mode of operation, the extension of this wider into the IT landscape has been harder for organizations to adopt.
 The movement to a product engineering operating model is difficult and requires a set of steppingstones to get there.
 One the biggest inertias to this is that organizations do appreciate the power to the team and role which are played in that team, simply branding people a scrum master or product owner does not work.
 These roles / characters play a critical part, but we struggle to understand how they should interact.

-Step in ‘Product Engineering’ and its unique way to portray the roles and functions needed to successfully operate through a multi-verse (pet clinic) experience, making characters relatable to corporate roles whilst applying a simple yet powerful set of proven methods.
+Step in ‘Product Engineering’ and its unique way to portray the roles and functions needed to successfully operate through a multi-verse (**Pet Clinic**) experience, making characters relatable to corporate roles whilst applying a simple yet powerful set of proven methods.

-This ebook is aimed at all levels, and functions in corporate structure, for those starting includes managers and execs who want to become better informed, or those operating in development teams and want to refine their thinking.
+This eBook is aimed at all levels, and functions in corporate structure, for those starting includes managers and execs who want to become better informed, or those operating in development teams and want to refine their thinking.

-A simple but creative way to help provide knowledge and learning in modern technics that will be a game changer for how you handle product development.
+A simple but creative way to help provide knowledge and learning in modern techniques that will be a game changer for how you handle product development.

 Carl Kinson